 How can you know if you will feel the same love and commitment next year, or all the years after that?
 What if you don’t?
 How can you be sure?

 As a couple’s expert, I see couples with all kinds of problems doubts and fears come into my counseling sessions.

+Commitment issues can lead to one of the partners have insecurities in the relationship, leading the harmony of the relationship to dwindle.
 One such couple from Tempe, Arizona, comes to mind as I write this.

 Would the love endure?

 Greg and Becky are in their mid-thirties, both professionals (Greg is a dentist, and Becky is a nurse), with a great deal to offer in a relationship.

 They made an appointment to see me because Greg recently proposed to Becky and was utterly shocked and disappointed when she turned him down.